christopher-besch/neural_network/README.md

 - order of magnitude: start with 0.01, multiply or divide by 10
 - fine tune: compare multiple values directly above found magnitude
 - iterate a few times
-- use early stopping or half threshold
+- use early stopping or half threshold as constant value

 ## Lambda
 - validation accuracy